bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 In this case, the first column lists the indexes (one-based row number) from the `sub-01_task-nback_physio.tsv.gz`.
-The first entry, with `foreign_index` set to 3 maps to the third line of the `sub-01_task-nback_physio.tsv.gz`, indicating that the message *Synchronous recalibration triggered* was logged at the same time the recording registered the value `9.5`.
+The first entry, with `"onset"` set to 3 maps to the third line of the `sub-01_task-nback_physio.tsv.gz`, indicating that the message *Synchronous recalibration triggered* was logged at the same time the recording registered the value `9.5`.